MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!--/Scope-->
 <!--Description-->
-This policy setting controls whether or not the "Open File - Security Warning" message appears when the user tries to open executable files or other potentially unsafe files (from an intranet file share by using File Explorer, for example).
+This policy setting controls, whether or not the "Open File - Security Warning" message appears when the user tries to open executable files or other potentially unsafe files (from an intranet file share by using File Explorer, for example).

 If you enable this policy setting and set the drop-down box to Enable, these files open without a security warning.
 If you set the drop-down box to Prompt, a security warning appears before the files open.